beatcoinpl/Private-API/README.md

 * Methods are bolded and listed below in All methods.
 * API URL is https://beatcoin.pl/api
 * API method is POST.
 * Remember to use SHA512!
+* API is limited: 1 req/s.

 PHP configuration example:
 ```